u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 Time will tell exactly how this plays out, but these changes are already opening the door for new models of experimentation between universities, ecosystem developers (venture, foundations, etc.) like Portal Innovations, and industry, and encouraging researchers to explore other sources of research funding besides federal grants.

-Is the revenue cliff universities face from a decline in grants / indirect costs enough to change how science is fundamentally done?
+Is the revenue cliff universities face from a decline in grants / indirect costs enough to change how science is fundamentally done, or even leave the door open long enough for new, open, collaborative models of doing, distributing, and advancing science?

 I'd argue it's insufficient by itself because universities can adapt by exploring other funding opportunities (foundations, donors, etc.) and hedging by exploring industry partnerships and commercialization activity.